aveq-research/hls-test/README.md

 docker-compose up
 ```

 Open the browser and navigate to `http://localhost:3005/` to see the videos.
+We use `hls.js` to play the videos directly in the browser.

 To stop the server, press `Ctrl+C` in the terminal.